dlab-berkeley/GitHub-Fundamentals/README.md

 ## Learning Objectives

 After this workshop, you will be able to:

-After this workshop, you will be able to:
 - Understand why we use version control and GitHub
 - Learn basic terms used in GitHub, such as clone, commit, push, pull, and merge
 - Learn how to clone repositories, make changes, and update changes on local and remote repositories